jwmarshall69/my-first-docs-repo/week19-notes.md

 ## 🎯 Objectives

-- EUnderstand YAML front matter and how it affects page rendering
-- Customize `_config.yml` to control theme and metadata
-- Add titles and descriptions to each page
+- Understand what GitHub Actions are
+- Set up a simple workflow to lint Markdown or check spelling
+- Automate quality checks every time you push
-- Build a polished, navigable docs site
+- Build a foundation for CI/CD in documentation

 ---

-## 🧠 What Is YAML Front Matter?
+## 🧠 What Is GitHub Actions?

-YAML front matter is metadata at the top of your `.md` files, enclosed in `---`.
-It tells Jekyll (the engine behind GitHub Pages) how to render the page.
+GitHub Actions let you create workflows that run when events happen in your repo (e.g., push, PR).
+It's like setting up your own little robot that checks your work every time you update your docs.

+These workflows are written in YAML and stored in   `.github/workflows/`.

 ---

 ## 📋 Task Checklist

-- [x]  Added YAML front matter to all `.md` pages
-- [x]  Created or updated `_config.yml` file
+- [x]  Created `.github/workflows` directory
-- [x]  Structured docs for easy navigation
+- [x]  Added `markdown-lint.yml`
+- [x]  (Optional) Added `spell-check.yml` and config
-- [x]  Customized site title, theme, and description
+- [x]  Committed and pushed changes
-- [x]  Verified updates on GitHub Pages site
+- [x]  Verified automation in the Actions tab

 ---